 On 31st May 1976, he participated in Pakistan’s Nuclear Program of ‘Engineering Research Laboratories upon the invitation of Zulfiqar Ali Bhutto.
 The institution held a prominent place in the enrichment of Uranium.
 He became in charge of the Government’s uranium enrichment project.

-Later on, on 1st May 1981, the president of Pakistan General Zia ul Haq has changed the name of the institute to Dr. A Q Khan Research Laboratories.
+Later on, on 1st May 1981, the president of Pakistan General Zia ul Haq changed the name of the institute to Dr. A Q Khan Research Laboratories.

-Dr. Abdul Qadeer Khan was also charged with stealing sensitive information like blueprint for Uranium Centrifuges while working for Anglo-Dutch-German nuclear engineering consortium Urenco.
+Dr. Abdul Qadeer Khan was also charged with stealing sensitive information like the blueprint for Uranium Centrifuges while working for Anglo-Dutch-German nuclear engineering consortium Urenco.
 However, he was acquitted.

-Owing to his services, in 1989, the government of Pakistan has awarded him with Hilal e Imtiaz.
-Moreover, in 1993, the University of Karachi has awarded Khan an Honorary degree of Doctor of Science.
-Furthermore, on 14th August 1996, president Farooq Leghari has awarded him with the highest civil award Nishan e Imtiaz.
+Owing to his services, in 1989, the government of Pakistan awarded him with Hilal e Imtiaz.
+Moreover, in 1993, the University of Karachi awarded Khan an Honorary degree of Doctor of Science.
+Furthermore, on 14th August 1996, president Farooq Leghari awarded him with the highest civil award Nishan e Imtiaz.

 Finally, in response to the Indian nuclear tests, Pakistan performed its nuclear tests on May 28, 1998.

 However, becoming a nuclear power also invited international wrath.
 As a result, the international sanctions slapped against Pakistan resulted in its economic downfall.

 The turn of the century also turned the fate of Dr. Abdul Qadeer Khan.
 In March 2001, reportedly under the United States’ pressure; president Pervez Musharraf relegated him from the Chairmanship of Kahuta Research Laboratory to the position of Special Advisor.

 Later on, the International Atomic Energy Agency charged him with secretly selling/transferring nuclear secrets/technology to Iran, Libya, and North Korea.
 As a result, Musharraf placed him under house arrest in 2004.

-Apart from contributing and leading Pakistan to become a Nuclear Power, Dr Abdul Qadeer Khan has also laid foundation of Sachet.
+Apart from contributing to and leading Pakistan to become a Nuclear Power, Dr. Abdul Qadeer Khan has also laid the foundation of Sachet.
 Sachet is a Non-Profit Organization that aims at promoting human development.

-Furthermore, he had also founded a political party named Tehreek-e-Tahaffuz-e-Pakistan with the aim to eliminate corruption from the country.
+Furthermore, he had also founded a political party named Tehreek-e-Tahaffuz-e-Pakistan with the aim to eliminate corruption in the country.
 But, later on, he dissolved it in September 2013.